Fun STEAM activities, arts & crafts and sporty ideas to keep the kids entertained while they are staying at home

 Ana from Babble Dabble Do is one of our all-time fave blogs for kids activities.
 Her STEAM experiments and craft ideas are full of colour and are guaranteed to keep parents and kiddos entertained.
+The oobleck creation is one that is mesmerizing to watch and play with.
 Science is really taken up a notch here — there are plenty of different chemistry and physics projects with explanations of what is happening so this blog is perfect for older kids.
 Think explosions, reactions, flying, launching, floating, as well as magnets, motors and electrical circuits, heat, light, and sound.
 And lots of art, too.
 We love that Ana has put together a free printable activity guide of cheap and easy crafts and activities for kids.
 The guide is divided into weeks with themed days and each day has 3 different activity options with an accompanying video.
-During the coronavirus school closures, Ana is hosting a “Live from My Garage” at 1PM PST weekdays on her FB page here.
-Cloud dough and lemon volcanoes here we come!

 Make a “Boredom Jar”

 There’s a huge amount of parenting advice out there saying how important it is for kids to experience boredom.
 Being bored can spark creativity, problem solving, and even better mental health.
 But.
 Sometimes liittle kids need a little help problem solving their way out of boredom.
 Why not create your own “Boredom Jar” where kids can write notes with different ideas they can do on their own like “play lego”, “read a book”, “write a shopping list of treats” “call the grandparents”and put them in the jar.
 We think this idea by Vicky Barone is super.
 Next time your kid says “Mum I’m bored!” you can get them to pick out an idea from the jar.
 Or just let them be bored – who knows what creativity will enfold!

 Make kindness cards